atom-box/elm-project/readMe.md

 * Course: [Web Development with Elm](https://www.udemy.com/web-development-with-elm/) (Udemy)
 * Course: [Make 22 Games with Elm](https://www.udemy.com/learn-elm-functional-programming-and-make-22-gamemaker-games/) (Udemy)
 * Course [Building Applications](https://www.pluralsight.com/courses/building-applications-with-elm) a higher-level course (Pluralsight).
-* Course [Elm for Beginners](https://courses.knowthen.com/p/elm-for-beginners).
-This course is free and was made for Elm 0.18.
-I am guessing it still 99% works.
-You would have to figure out how to adapt the main line ("sandbox", et cetera).
 * Exercises: [99 Elm Problems](https://johncrane.gitbooks.io/ninety-nine-elm-problems/content/) a tribute to the influential Ninety-Nine Prolog Problems, from Switzerland
 * Exercises: [Coding Bat](https://codingbat.com/java) CS101 Java exercises from Stanford University to try out in Elm
 * Newsletter [Dutch Elm](http://www.elmweekly.nl).